-Credit risk is the risk of financial loss to the Company if a customer or counterparty to a financial instrument fails to meet its contractual obligations which arise principally from the Company's amounts due from related parties, deposits and cash at banks.
+Credit risk is the risk of financial loss to the Company if a customer or counterparty to a financial instrument fails to meet its contractual obligations which arise principally from the Company's amounts due from related parties and cash at banks.
 The Company's exposure to credit risk is influenced mainly by the individual characteristics of each of its related parties.
 The Company's cash is placed with banks of repute.

-The Company establishes an allowance for impairment that represents its estimate of expected losses with respect to amounts due from related parties and loans due from related parties.
+The Company establishes an allowance for impairment that represents its estimate of expected losses with respect to amounts due from related parties.